OUR INSTRUCTORS

 Laura’s teachings are rooted in her devotion to awakening, healing, and community.
 When she’s not in the studio, she’s likely walking her pup, cheering on the soccer field, or adventuring on bikes and skis with her husband and two sons.

-• Vanessa McKinsey | Gentle Yoga
+Vanessa McKinsey

 200hr RYT